Center for the Book: Leadership

 Cole retired as Director of the Center for the Book in 2016 and was appointed Library of Congress Historian where he served from 2016-2021.

 Pam Jackson was director of the Center for the Book from 2016 to 2018.

 John Van Oudenaren was director in 2018.

-Guy Lamolinara, is the current director.
+Guy Lamolinara, was director of the Center for the Book from 2018-2025.
 He is the author of “The National and International Roles of the Center for the Book.”

+Suzanne Walker is the current manager of the Center for the Book.

 Affiliated projects

 National Book Festival

 The Library of Congress National Book Festival, established in 2001 by Laura Bush and James H. Billington, is an annual event in which the Center for the Book plays a major role.
 The festival was previously held on the National Mall for two days in the fall.
 Authors are invited to give readings, sign books, give lectures and do interviews.
 Representatives from across the country are also invited to promote their states’ literary heritage.

 Every year since 2002, the Library affiliates each choose a book to celebrate at the Book Festival in the Library’s Roadmap to Reading.

 Lists of "Great Reads from Great Places" since 2002 are available at the Center for the Book website.